 Learning in EYFS

 Our intent for Early Year Foundation Stage (EYFS) at Glaisdale Primary School is to inspire, engage and enthuse our pupils to be active learners every day so that they become confident and independent thinkers.
 It is important that our children feel happy, safe, secure and cared for within an enabling and nurturing environment.
 Before children start at Glaisdale School, our staff make regular visits to nursery settings throughout the year to help build valuable relationships with the children, making the transition to school seamless and enjoyable.
-Glaisdale School is at the heart of the community and we take part in many community events, giving children a sense of belonging and understanding of their locality.
+Glaisdale School is an important part of the community and we take part in many community events, giving children a sense of belonging and understanding of their locality.
+Our children also take place in many school trips and sporting events across the year.
 Our high-quality provision areas both indoors and outdoors ignite curiosity and enthusiasm and promote the development of skills needed to learn, form relationships and thrive.
-These areas include construction, mud kitchen, role play, sand and water and many more which the children are involved in creating.
-High aspirations are instilled in our pupils from a very early age and pupils self-belief and ownership of learning allow them to take risk and develop resilience.
+Through skilled interactions, quality-first teaching inputs and an enabling environment, we aim to support children’s love of reading, writing and number.
+High aspirations are instilled in our pupils from a very early age and pupils’ self-belief and ownership of learning allow them to take risk and develop resilience.

 Our aim on leaving Reception is that children are: